SmartMario1/Graph-Benchmark-Generator/README.md

-# GraphBenchmarkGenerator
+# Graph Benchmark Generator
- Generator for HTG PDDL graph problems
+ This is (will be) a generator for HTG PDDL graph problems.